 A cool dude of a young man once asked me if I was a Christian.
 He sneeringly responded to my positive reply by saying, “So, I suppose you had a crisis in your life at some stage, and decided you needed God”.
 His point?
-Only those “in trouble” need God.
+Only those in trouble need God.
 God is a crutch for the weak.
 The rest of us are “alright mate”.
 The fact is, he was in trouble too, but he didn’t realise it.
 He was a sinner on the way to hell, but was too intellectually blind to see it and too proud to admit it.

 Why a foolish method?

-Paul correctly understood that if he had gone to Corinth and put on a great show of oratory on a par with the finest rhetoricians of his day, the Corinthians would have ‘believed’ for all the wrong reasons.
+Paul correctly understood that if he had gone to Corinth and put on a great show of oratory, on a par with the finest rhetoricians of his day, the Corinthians would have ‘believed’ for all the wrong reasons.
 They would have accepted Christianity because Paul was greatest orator they’d ever heard.
 But that kind of following wouldn’t stand the test of time.
 Paul wanted the Corinthians’ faith to rest on a firm foundation – to stand “not in the wisdom of men but in the power of God” (1 Cor 2:5).

 And so it is true.
 God-glorifyingly true.
 Few sophisticated people today profess a belief in heaven and hell, the literal truth of the Bible, or a God who flouts the laws of physics.
-Few are willing to stand at the foot of the cross, stripped of their sophistication, their prowess, and their prestige, taking their place as guilty sinners and receiving Christ as Lord and Saviour.
+Few are willing to stand at the foot of the cross, stripped of their sophistication, their prowess, and their prestige, and take their place as guilty sinners and receive Christ as Lord and Saviour.
 Broad is the gate, and broad is the way that leads to destruction and many are on it.
 Narrow is the way and narrow is the door to life, and “few there be who find it” (Matt 7:14).

-Christ is, to the Pinkers of this world, foolishness; but humble, broken, repentant “infants”, who have seen through the empty wisdom of the world and have learned true wisdom from their Creator and redeemer, see Christ as “the power of God and the wisdom of God” (1 Cor 1:24).
+Christ is, to the Pinkers of this world, foolishness; but humble, broken, repentant ‘infants’, who have seen through the empty wisdom of the world and have learned true wisdom from their Creator and Redeemer, see Christ as “the power of God and the wisdom of God” (1 Cor 1:24).